 • Exercise is good and can improve sleep quality, but do not exercise too close to bedtime.
 Your body needs time to unwind after working out.

-If your study situation is negatively affecting your sleep or if your sleep disorder is affecting your ability to study, turn to us at the Student Health Centre for help.
+If your study situation is negatively affecting your sleep or if your sleeping difficulties is affecting your ability to study, turn to us at the Student Health Centre for help.

 Make an appointment at the Student Health Centre